-Originating from members of Explorer Scout Post 476, Fort Pierce, Florida and with the help of The Crow Owners Society of South Florida, the Esta-had-ke Indian Dancers evolved into what is now the longest-running hobbyist powwow in Florida and the Southeastern United States.
+Originating from members of Explorer Scout Post 476, Fort Pierce, Florida and with the help of The Crow Owners Society of South Florida, the Esta-had-ke Indian Dancers evolved into what is now the longest-running inter-tribal powwow in Florida and the Southeastern United States.

 Beginning in 1965, the FIHA Annual March Powwow is held on the forth weekend of March and is a family-friendly gathering, boasting a 3-day multinational event. featuring leaders and groups from the Seminole, Miccosukee, Lakota Sioux, Kiowa, Cherokee, Ponca and other tribes.
 Participants and spectators are treated to inter-tribal dancing, crafts competition, tipi and re-enactment villages, educational seminars, Native American cuisine, and over 30 vendors selling and trading everything from beads and leather goods to herbs and pottery.

 To view our governing current bylaws, Current FIHA Bylaws (October 2018)